OpenSourceAP/CrossSection/README.md

 ## Data

-If you are mostly interested in working with the data, we provide both stock-level signals (characteristics) and a bunch of different portfolio implementations for direct download at the dedicated data page [here](https://sites.google.com/site/chenandrewy/open-source-ap).
+If you are mostly interested in working with the data, we provide both stock-level signals (characteristics) and a bunch of different portfolio implementations for direct download at [the dedicated data page](https://sites.google.com/site/chenandrewy/open-source-ap).

 However, this repo may still be useful for understanding the data.
+For example, if you want to know exactly how we construct BrandInvest (Belo, Lin, and Vitorino 2014), you can just open up `BrandInvest.do` in the repo's webpage for [Signals/Code/Predictors/](https://github.com/OpenSourceAP/CrossSection/tree/master/Signals/Code/Predictors)

 ----